ChristianGirgenti/DungeonGame/README.md

 # DungeonGame
 Console simulation of the "Welcome to the dungeon" table game.
 This project has been implemented in Java using Eclipse.
+To run it, the zip file need to be imported in Eclipse.

 The simplified version of the game will only support a single player, with the sequence of play being as follows:
 1. A number of monsters are created, each of which has a name and a strength value